17 Dogs That Look Like Wolves to Add to Your Pack

 Shiba Inu

-This breed may look more like a fox when sporting a reddish coat, but its resemblance to wolves is clear when its coat is a black-and-tan mix.
+This breed may look more like a fox when sporting a reddish coat, but it’s definitely one of the dogs that look like wolves.
+The resemblance to wolves is clear when its coat is a black-and-tan mix.
 Need more proof that the Shibu Inu belongs among the “wolf dog” breeds?
 The authors of the Science study name it as one of the dogs most closely linked to wolves from a genetic standpoint.

 This ancient Japanese breed was once used for hunting, its ancestors surviving harsh mountain conditions.
 Today, the Shiba Inu is the top companion dog in Japan and has been growing in popularity in the United States since its introduction in 1954.
 Shiba Inus are affectionate toward family members and protective in nature, making them good guard dogs.